What is Medicare Part D and who is eligible for the coverage?

 How do I choose the best Medicare Part D plan for me?

-Contact a professional agent at InsuranceDirect123 for Medicare Part D quotes that are tailored to your needs.
+Contact a professional agent InsuranceDirect123 to assist you in purchasing a Part D plan.
 This will ensure you choose a plan that covers your medications.
 Every Part D plan has a formulary that lists the drugs it covers.
 Many plans make their formularies available online.

 What will I have to pay for Medicare Part D coverage?